What Are SARMs?

 The drug’s development was halted, however, after a second trial with cancer patients did not produce the desired results.
 Ever since, Dalton has attempted to stop the black market companies that have been profiting from his discoveries.

-But despite sending out cease-and-desist notices and seeking help from the FDA to try to shut them down, the selling of SARMs is rampant, and there’s seemingly nothing that can be done to stop it.(4)
+But despite sending out cease-and-desist notices and seeking help from the FDA to try to shut them down, the selling of SARMs is prevalent, and there’s seemingly nothing that can be done to stop it.(4)

 How to Take SARMs